Bonucci returns to Juventus training

-Leonardo Bonucci has returned to Juventus training after two weeks out with an ankle injury, the Serie A champions have confirmed.

-The centre-back had to be replaced before half-time in Juve's 2-1 win over Lazio on January 27 after being hurt earlier in the game.
+The centre-back had to be replaced before half-time in Juve's 2-1 win over Lazio on 28 January (AEDT) after being hurt earlier in the game.

 Juve's initial medical update said he had suffered from a sprain to his right ankle, while reports claimed he was looking at up to a month out.